 Gildor’s reluctance is the reluctance of wisdom.

 Be wary of taking advice from anonymous strangers on the Internet with no stake in the outcome of the event itself (this includes taking advice from me, though I do at least use my real name).
-Some things in The Red Pill and the constellation of related sites are interesting and possibly true, but those things are dwarfed by nonsense and haters.
-Relying on it for life guidance is at best perilous.
+Some things in The Red Pill and the constellation of related sites are interesting and possibly true, but those things are dwarfed by nonsense, so relying on it for life guidance is at best perilous.
 What’s the incentive for posting there?
-To win Internet points?
-Who cares?
-What kind of person compete for this?
-You don’t know anything about the real people posting.
-Some are probably decent enough people, but there’s probably a large proportion of keyboard jockeys and Internet losers.
-The Internet is a great place for anti-social people with no friends to find others like themselves.

 Finally, the people who really matter are the artists and the movers.
 Be one or the other or both.
 Talk to real people in real life.
 Get off the computer.
-The people on Reddit have no sense of art or beauty.
-The really important things aren’t happening there.
-They’re happening in the actual world, where most people aren’t ideologues.
+The people on Reddit and Twitter and whatever succeeds those two have no sense of art or beauty.
+The really important things aren’t happening there: they’re happening in the actual world.
 Diversity exists and matters—not in the politically correct sense of the term “diversity,” but the real sense.
-Ideas do matter but they matter most in art and science.
+Ideas do matter, but they matter most in art and science.
 If you aren’t taking an idea and spinning it into art, or science, or technology, or business, the idea doesn’t matter.
 How many angels dance on the head of a pin?
 For centuries theologians cared.
 No one does today.
-Choose what matters.
-There is some truth in the stuff you’re reading.
-But the whole story is bigger and broader than any of the reducers to celestial mechanics can imagine.
+Choose what matters: there is some truth in the stuff you’re reading, but the whole story is bigger and broader than any of the reducers to celestial mechanics can imagine.